 1 clinic is listed in West Wollongong, NSW on OTWaitlist.

-Which West Wollongong clinics are taking new patients?
+Which West Wollongong clinics are taking new clients?

-No West Wollongong clinics are currently listed as taking new patients.
+No West Wollongong clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Of the 1 listed West Wollongong clinics, none have confirmed NDIS-aware support on their listing.
-Always check directly with the clinic.
+Of the 1 listed West Wollongong clinics, none currently list NDIS funding on their profile.
+It's always worth checking directly with the clinic.

 How fresh is this West Wollongong availability data?